 As the Art Director of Blunderbuss Magazine, I was in charge of managing a team of artists and photographers that supplied the images that accompanied the written work.
 In addition to this, I was in charge of the look and feel of the printed editions, coordinating with contractors, and laying the issues out in InDesign.

-I worked with the printers directly to achieve the newspaper-inspired style, making sure the paper weight and color printing were acceptable.
+To achieve the newspaper-inspired style, I worked with the printers directly, making sure the paper weight and color printing were acceptable.

 In 2016, Blunderbuss moved to a subscription-based model to support the magazine.
 I created this simple and fun animated video to send to supporters and embed in our Patreon page.

-As the Marketing Designer at SmartSign, I had the opportunity to brainstorm and create projects to feature on our retail websites.
+As the Marketing Designer at SmartSign, I had the opportunity to brainstorm and create projects to feature on our B2B and B2C retail websites.
 I enjoyed the process of creating iconography and woodcut style drawings and mixing that with typography to take dull workplace signage and make them more attractive.

 Some of my favorite projects were ones that made me feel like I was making a difference, like designing the icons and layout of these colorful recycling stickers.